GeorgeWebDevCy/tcn-mlm/README.md

 - On activation the plugin creates hidden WooCommerce products for the baseline levels (Blue, Gold, Platinum, Black) if they’re missing.
 - Each seeded product is automatically tagged with the correct `TCN MLM Membership Level`, so orders placed against them immediately upgrade members.
 - Feel free to adjust pricing, content, or visibility of the generated products—or replace them with your own items using the same membership field.

+## Mobile App Integration
+- The [TCNApp](https://github.com/GeorgeWebDevCy/TCNApp) React Native client consumes the GN Password Login API endpoints for authentication and the `gn/v1/memberships/*` endpoints defined in this plugin for membership upgrades.
+- Exposing membership details: `wp-json/wp/v2/users/me` now includes `membership_tier`, `membership_expiry`, and `membership_benefits` metadata so the app can hydrate the dashboard without extra calls.
+- Membership plan catalogue: `GET /wp-json/gn/v1/memberships/plans` returns the plan list consumed by the app’s paywall UI.
+Adjust `tcn_mlm_levels` in WordPress to change pricing, copy, or benefits.
+- Upgrade flows: `POST /wp-json/gn/v1/memberships/confirm` can be triggered by authenticated mobile clients to promote a user after an out-of-band payment confirmation.
+Stripe intent creation (`/stripe-intent`) returns a 501 response until real payment handling is configured—hook into `tcn_mlm_membership_create_payment_session` to provide your own payload.
+- Customise the REST responses by filtering `tcn_mlm_membership_create_payment_session` and `tcn_mlm_membership_confirm_response` to integrate with billing providers or extend the return payload.
+- Ensure the GN Password Login API plugin is active so `/wp-json/gn/v1/login` and related endpoints remain available to the mobile client.

 ## Shortcodes
 | Shortcode | Description |